Hearst Health Prize

 - Use of evidence-based interventions and best practices to improve the quality of care or services provided (20%) – particularly through the use of clinical decision support or care guidance (i.e., the project, initiative, tool or intervention is based on or encourages adoption of best practices based on available evidence and is available to team members within their regular processes)

 - Promotion of communication, collaboration and engagement (20%) – the establishment or reinforcement of connections among different stakeholder groups (multiple care providers, patients, community agencies, etc.) that enables effective exchange of clinical information, patient involvement in decision making, and/or smooth transitions from one care venue to another care venue or to the community

 - Scalability and sustainability (15%) – indicators or measures that document the ability of the model/program/tool to be adapted or “scaled up” for use by a larger group or population or by similar populations in other geographic settings or communities, and demonstrate its financial viability independent of grant funding or external financial support

 - Innovation (15%) – incorporating the use of a novel approach, technology, tool, intervention or collaboration

 Any submissions that do not primarily focus on a population based in the 50 United States or District of Columbia will not be considered in the Competition.

 Finalists were notified of their status in January 2020.

-Finalists will present at a special poster session on October 5, 2020 at the Population Health Colloquium in Philadelphia.
-The winner of the prize will be announced during the morning plenary session of the Population Health Colloquium, on October 6, 2020.
+The winner of the prize was announced during the Population Health Colloquium, on October 6, 2020.